Max Gandolph von Kuenburg

-Max Gandolph von Kuenburg (born October 30, 1622 – died May 3, 1687; his name is also spelled Gandolf or Gandalf; until 1665 Baron of Kuenburg) was Prince-Archbishop of Salzburg from 1668 to 1687.
+Max Gandolph von Kuenburg (October 30, 1622 – May 3, 1687; his name is also spelled Gandolf or Gandalf; until 1665 Baron of Kuenburg) was Prince-Archbishop of Salzburg from 1668 to 1687.

 His life

 He was born in Graz.
 In his youth, he studied with Jesuits in that city and later at the Collegium Germanicum in Rome, which was also run by the Society of Jesus.
 In 1648 he was ordained a priest for Salzburg, and in 1654 Bishop of Lavant.
 On July 30, 1668, he was elected Archbishop of Salzburg and received the pallium on December 8 of the same year, the feast day of the Immaculately Conceived Virgin Mary; on the same feast day, he was appointed Bishop of Lavant, a suffragan bishopric of Salzburg.
 On September 2, 1686, he was elevated to cardinal by Pope Innocent XI; less than a year later, the chief shepherd of Salzburg died.

 Gandolf initiated various measures in the spirit of the Counter-Reformation: he founded the Seekirchen Abbey (1679), had the original pilgrimage church in Maria Plain built, established the court library, founded the Augustinian monastery in Hallein, and initiated the All Saints' Church in Tittmoning as well as the Theatine monastery in Salzburg.
 He also had the Church of St. Erhard and the Kajetanerkirche built in the city.